 |Can participate your sheltie in agility.|

-Can get exercises himself.
+Can get exercise himself.

-Shelties are energetic, acrobatic, and athletic dog breed who needs a high amount of exercise daily.
+Shelties are energetic, acrobatic, and athletic dog breed that needs a high amount of exercise daily.
 They need more than 2 hours of exercise per day.
 It should be vigorous exercises other than something like a walk.

-So if your sheltie can do well with an off leash, he can get exercises himself without your interference.
+So if your sheltie can do well with an off-leash, he can get exercises himself without your interference.
 This is an excellent solution to his exercise demand if you are a busy person who will have to leave your sheltie alone at your house.

 Your sheltie will be a good hiking companion.

-Hiking with your off leash dog is more fun than on leash.
+Hiking with your off leash dog is more fun than on-leash.
 If your sheltie is well trained in off leash, he will make an excellent hiking companion for you.

 Can participate in your sheltie in agility.